SHL Mechanical Comprehension Test

 The main goal of this test is to assess one’s understanding of machinery and the many aspects of operational uses, maintenance of machinery, knowledge of basic mechanical principles, and one’s ability to apply that knowledge within certain scenarios in the real world.

 The test will be different for every candidate, and the difficulty of the questions is not based on the candidates’ performance.
-The SHL mechanical comprehension test can be taken alone, or with any other test as dictated by recruiters and HR managers.
+Test takers can answer the SHL mechanical comprehension test only, or with any other test as dictated by recruiters and HR managers.

 How Will I Be Assessed?

 The best part of the SHL test is that it only counts your correct answers.
-This means that you don’t lose points for wrong answers.
+This means that you will not lose points for wrong answers.

-This is true across most SHL tests, including the mechanical comprehension test.
+This is true across most SHL tests.
 No matter the type of test, though, you’ll be answering multiple-choice questions.
-This makes it even better that you only get scored on correct answers since you have a good chance of guessing the questions you don’t know.
+This makes it even better, you have a decent chance of guessing correctly in such a format.

-The point here is that it’s crucial to answer every question.
-You might not know every answer, but don’t leave any unanswered, because you aren’t penalised for wrong answers.
+The point here is that it is crucial to answer every question.
+You might not know every answer, but you should not leave any item unanswered.
+Remember, you are not penalised for wrong answers.

-Your score will be transformed into a percentile, so when you receive your score, you’ll see something like 75th percentile.
+Your score will be presented as a percentile.
+So, when you receive your score, you will see something like “75th percentile.”
 This would mean that you scored higher than 75 percent of the people within your group, which is a pretty great score.

-If you want to progress to the next stage, you’ll need to get a score that’s higher than the other people in your reference group—40 percent higher than their average score.
-Additionally, if you want the best chance of getting into the next selection stage, you’ll want to be in the top 20 percent of your group.
+If you want to progress to the next stage, you will need to get a score that is higher than the other people in your reference group—40 percent higher than their average score.
+Additionally, if you want the best chance of getting into the next selection stage, you should aim to be at least in the top 20 percent of your group.

-Basically, all of this means that your raw score doesn’t matter.
-How you do compared to others is what matters, so look for that percentile score before anything else, and study so that you can perform well in your industry.
+Basically, all of this means that your raw score does not matter.
+How you compare to others is what matters, so look for that percentile score before anything else, and study so that you can perform well in your industry.

 What Is Included in the Test?